daltonbr/CppSeries/039-NewKeyword/NewKeyword.md

 * `new` is a "deep keyword"
 * `new` is very different than in managed languages like C# and Java.
 * `new int` will "ask" for the OS to find 4 bytes of contiguous memory, and it will return a pointer to that memory address.
-This process will have it's own overhead, even though the OS are optmized to do this kind of operation.
+This process will have it's own overhead, even though the OS are optimized to do this kind of operation.
 Just keep in mind that we have this overhead.
 * Besides allocating the memory for us, `new` also calls the default constructor, if anyone is called (different than in C#, that will return a null pointer).
 * `new` is an operator in C++, as `+`, `-`, or `%`; so it also can be overloaded.
   * Usually, `new` will call the c function `malloc, and then the default constructor